 Reduce the countless lives lost in India linked to delays in accessing first medical assistance is possible.
 The first problem is giving the ambulance service assistance nearly to the international standard times.
 EMS service has used an innovative service: A bike ambulance to avoid the traffic jam problem.
 The idea came from Europe by other EMS services, but India has decided to create distinctive motorcycle equipment.
 Small but also complete with all the preparedness for giving assistance for hours.

-First Responder Bike Ambulance: a bolstering hope for Indian patients
+First responder on motorcycle ambulance: a bolstering hope for Indian patients

-The two-wheeler paramedic service was identified as a potential solution for the life-threating situations.
+The two-wheeler paramedic service was identified as a potential solution for life-threatening situations.
 MHC plan to reach the patient’s site within 16 minutes and stabilise the patient with ALS medical care.
 The pilots were planned with 2 bikes sourced from existing hospital fleet to limit costs, resulting in a 30% lower cost.
-Bikes were strategically deployed at two locations with highest call flows.
-The service was made free for patient calling in to reduce decision-making time and make dispatch faster.
+Bikes were strategically deployed at two locations with the highest call flows.
+The service was made free for a patient calling in to reduce decision-making time and make dispatch faster.